 Everybody look, what's going down."

-Thinking of the war that thinned his generation out, in Vietnam, he wrote: “After the war the veterans are largely ignored, even scorned.”
+Thinking of the war in Vietnam that thinned out his generation, he wrote: “After the war the veterans were largely ignored, even scorned.”

 The freelancer lamented the popular culture having gone wrong, so there was no longer a place for anti-war protest songs.
-He wrote, “Where are today’s non-conformists?
-Today's questioners of authority?
-Nowhere!
-Conformity?
-It’s no longer an issue.”
+He wrote, “Where are today’s non-conformists?"

 The freelancer turned in his work at 4:50 p.m.
-An hour later his sour and noisy stomach had finally calmed down during his second happy hour beer.
-When he recounted the tale of the stuffed frankfurter, and the Buffalo Springfield song, and the belly ache, he made it seem mildly funny to those gathered around the elbow of the marble bar.
+An hour later his sour and noisy stomach began to calm down during his second happy hour beer, which a friend bought for him.
+When he recounted the tale of the stuffed frankfurter and the inspiration of the Buffalo Springfield song, he made his belly ache seem funny to those gathered at the elbow of the marble bar.

 Once again, the freelancer had met his deadline.